-In 1887, the Edmunds-Tucker Bill passed that made non-publicly recorded marriages a felony.
-As a federal offense, authorities were authorized to seize personal and church assets and entire families went “underground” to avoid imprisonment.
-Between 1884 and 1895, there some 1,400 indictments issued against Mormons and hundreds were sentenced to prison.
+In 1887, the Edmunds-Tucker Bill passed, making non-publicly recorded marriages a felony.
+As a federal offense, authorities were authorized to seize personal and church assets, and entire families went “underground” to avoid imprisonment.
+Between 1884 and 1895, there were some 1,400 indictments issued against Mormons, and hundreds were sentenced to prison.
 During this time, Mormon men were stereotyped as fanatics who exploited innocent converts to satisfy their “sexual degeneracy” and mobs in the American South attacked Mormon missionaries.
-Many church leaders went into hiding and large numbers moved to Colorado, Wyoming, Arizona, Canada, and Mexico.
+Many church leaders went into hiding, and large numbers moved to Colorado, Wyoming, Arizona, Canada, and Mexico.

-In 1890, when it became clear that Utah would not be admitted to the Union while polygamy was still the practice, church president Wilford Woodruff issued a Manifesto that officially terminated the practice of polygamy and Utah was admitted as a state in 1896.
+In 1890, when it became clear that Utah would not be admitted to the Union while polygamy was still practiced, church president Wilford Woodruff issued a Manifesto that officially terminated the practice of polygamy.
+Utah was admitted as a state in 1896.

-After the Manifesto, some Mormons continued to enter into polygamous marriages, but these eventually stopped in 1904 when church president Joseph F. Smith (nephew of the founding prophet Joseph Smith) disavowed polygamy before Congress and issued a “Second Manifesto,” that called for all plural marriages cease and established ex-communication as the consequence for those who disobeyed.
-This manifesto occurred after Senate hearings opened in January 1904 with Smith attempting to redress the church’s damaged reputation.
+After the Manifesto, some Mormons continued to enter into polygamous marriages.
+These eventually stopped in 1904 when church president Joseph F. Smith (nephew of the founding prophet Joseph Smith) disavowed polygamy before Congress and issued a “Second Manifesto” that called for all plural marriages to cease and established ex-communication as a consequence for those who disobeyed.
+This manifesto occurred after Senate hearings opened in January 1904, with Smith attempting to redress the church’s damaged reputation.
 Ironically, Joseph F. Smith had six wives and fathered 48 children.

 Afterward, President Smith traveled to the Mormon colonies in Mexico to reinforce the Manifesto, stating: